Marzogh/SPIMemory/docs/api/functions/getuniqueid.md

 - Using UID as security/authentication secret without threat modeling.
 - Changing provisioning logic without handling unsupported chips.

+## Choosing Between Similar APIs

+- Use `getUniqueID()` for unit fingerprinting when supported.
+- Use JEDEC/manufacturer IDs for chip compatibility, not per-unit identity.
+- If UID is unsupported, fall back to app-level provisioning IDs.

 ## Example

 ```cpp